Big Questions Live

 The voluntary sector faces a shifting fundraising landscape, with new technologies and changing regulatory frameworks demanding new approaches.
 There are challenges ahead – but there are opportunities for charities that are prepared to adapt to the new normal.

-At Big Questions Live, Third Sector brings together high-profile figures from the charity and digital sectors to debate the hottest topics in fundraising – from the relationship between fundraisers and the board of trustees, to the explosion in digital channels and its implications for fundraising.
-The panel of thought leaders will provide essential insights and lively debate, with the opportunity for the audience to ask the burning questions that matter to them.
-Find out how to make sense of the challenges your charity faces in the year to come, and how to overcome them.
+At Big Questions Live, Third Sector brought together high-profile figures from the charity and digital sectors to debate the hottest topics in fundraising – from the relationship between fundraisers and the board of trustees, to the explosion in digital channels and its implications for fundraising.
+The panel of thought leaders provided essential insights and lively debate, with the opportunity for the audience to ask the burning questions that matter to them.
+Watch the recording of the event to find out how to make sense of the challenges your charity faces in the year to come, and how to overcome them.

 - Is the relationship with donors broken – and what changes need to happen to fundraising?